Monthly Competitions

 For other internal and external competitions, please see the Competitions drop down menu.

-Competitions 2025-26
+Competitions 2026-27

-Digital* Competition -Open
+Digital* Competition - Open Colour

-Judge: John Lewis
+Judge: John Lewis - Zoom

-You may enter any 3 images of your choice for this competition.
-As the title suggests, there are no restrictions on your subject matter, other than those of decency, to hinder your choice.
+As the title suggests, there are no restrictions on your subject matter, other than those of decency, to hinder your choice of content.
+Your only restriction is that the images you choose must be in colour.
 You may want to use an image that didn’t fit any of the themes we used last year, for example.
-Now is the chance for you to show off those images that you are really proud of but haven’t yet had the opportunity to share.
+Now is the chance for you to show off those images that you are really proud of but haven’t yet had the opportunity to share.* The term ‘digital’ is intended to include the full range of digital cameras as well as mobile phones.

 Print Competition - Open Monochrome